geyang/deep_learning_plotting_example/README.md

 1. **Frameless**.

-    Avoid frames on legends and main plot unless necessary.
-Lines and frames add to visual clutering, take up visual processing bandwidth in your brain, and distracts the reader's attention for the more relevant part of the figures.
+    Avoid frames on legends and the main plot unless necessary.
+Lines and frames add to visual cluttering, take up visual processing bandwidth in your brain, and distracts the reader's attention from the more relevant part of the figures.

     **General rule of visual attention**: attention = ink of interest / total ink in figure.